iannj/3500_words/every_day.md

+Fall in love with English

-Hiding behind the loose dusty curtain, a teenage packed up his overcoat into the suitcase.
-He planned to leave home at dust although there was thunder and lightning outdoors.
+Hiding behind the loose dusty curtain, a teenager packed up his overcoat into the suitcase.
+He planned to leave home at dust though there was thunder and lightning outdoor.
 He had got to do this because he was tired of his parents' nagging about his English study and didn't want to go through it any longer.
-He couldn't go along well with his English study and dislike joining any English classes because he thought his teacher ignored him on purpose.
+He couldn't get along well with his English study and dislike joining in any English classes because he thought his teacher ignored him on purpose.
 As a result, his score in each exam never added up to 60.

-His partner was concerned about him very much.
-She exactly understood what he was suffering from, but disagree with his idea.
+His partner was concerted about him very much.
+She exactly understood what he was suffering from, but disagree his idea.
 In order to calm him down and settle his problem, she talked with him face to face and swapped a series of learning tips with him.
 The items she set down helped him find the highway to studying English well.

-The teenage was grateful and got great power from his friend's words.
-Now, he has recovered from being upset and has fallen in love with English.
+The teenager was grateful and got great power from his friend's words.
+Now, he had recovered from being upset and had fallen love in English.

 Voyages of people from England play an important in spreading English.
 At present, English is frequently spoken as an official or common language in many countries, such as American, Singapore, Malaysia and some African countries.
 All based on British English, the Englishes spoken in these countries can be well understood by native English speakers.
 But actually, the Englishes have been gradually changing in accents, spellings, expressions and usage of vocabulary.